What to Wear in Antarctica: An Antarctica Cruise Packing List

 Sizing guides should be provided to you regarding the provided gear.
 You will choose what sizes you need ahead of time, but there will be extras on board to try on if things don’t fit properly.
 I found the sizing to be true for me, however, there were a couple of mix-ups in our group which did cause some stress as larger sizes are more limited.
 If you aren’t sure about the measurements, I suggest sizing up.

-Our ship provided expedition parkas up to a size men’s 3XL.
+Our ship provided expedition jackets up to 4XL.
 If you fall outside of the size requirements, you will have to bring your own outer layers and they do need to be waterproof.

 What’s the Weather Like in Antarctica?